-The 2007 budget also authorizes the purchase of \$65,850 in capital assets for the Authority.
+The 2008 budget also authorizes the purchase of \$59,400 in capital assets for the Authority.
 The cost of these capital assets will be capitalized and written off over the estimated useful life of the assets through depreciation expenses.

 Operating Revenues were more than the budgeted amount due to an increase in the amount of bonds issued and the resulting financing acceptance fees collected in connection therewith.
-The Authority also received Program Investment Earnings due to the completion/payoff of a completed program.
 Program Administrative Fees in connection with our student loan program were less than anticipated due to a portion of this income being applied to reimburse the Authority for prior expenses incurred in connection with this program.